List of Kent County Cricket Club first-class cricket records: Wicketkeeping records

-Kent are known for having produced a line of top-class wicketkeepers.
+Kent is known for having produced a line of top-class wicketkeepers.
 The long-serving Fred Huish, who played for the county between 1895 and 1914, holds the record for the most career dismissals for the county.
 Huish's nine stumpings in one match in 1911 are a world record, and prior to the 2022 season he and Jack Hubble held the club record for the most dismissals in a match with 10.
-This was beaten by Sam Billings who took 12 dismissals, setting a new record for the most dismissals in a County Championship match in the process.
+This was beaten by Sam Billings, who took 12 dismissals, setting a new record for the most dismissals in a County Championship match in the process.